NVSL/QuadClass-Resources/labs/Assembling-A-PCB/README.md

 Alternately, you can build a board for your own remote control that you can keep after the class is over.
 [Read this](Building-Your-Own-Remote.md) for more details.
 This will at least double the time spent assembling the board, so keep that in mind when deciding when to start assembling.

-folds over to the right.
-Keep that space clear
-Tools on the left
-Put stencil in "portrait" orientation clean up stencil with alcohol

 ## Preparation